Shahbazfaqir/PYTHON-BASIC-/README.md

-# This is complete python
+# This is complete python for absolute begginers